 - Pull off to the side of the path when stopping

 - Pass only when it is safe to do so, and pass with care event participants must remain on the sidewalks and off the travelled portion of the roadways

 If your event requires access to trails via gates, pre-approval and gate openings/closings must be coordinated with your City of Guelph event coordinator at least five days prior to the event.

 Accident prevention / emergency planning

 The best way to deal with an accident is to prevent it.
 It is strongly recommended that event organizers develop an emergency procedures/plan before the event and makes sure all staff, volunteers, vendors, security and anyone else on site are familiar with it.
-Based on the size and scope of your event, you may be required to submit an emergency plan to be pre-approved by City staff.
+Based on the size and scope of your event, you may be required-block to submit an emergency plan to be pre-approved by City staff.
 Please ensure all staff, volunteers, vendors, security and anyone else on site are familiar with it.

 Your emergency plan will be based on the nature of your event, activities proposed, and any other specific details that may be relevant, however, the following list may serve as a starting point of things to consider.

 - Describe and assign roles and responsibilities in the event of an emergency

 - Medical emergencies